What is a Basement or Cellar Sump Pump and How Does it Work?

 What is a basement sump pump?

-When you have a sump pump installed, when the water level inside starts to rise, the pump will automatically turn on and drain the water away where it will no longer cause a problem for your home.
+However, if you have a sump pump installed, when the water level inside starts to rise, the pump will automatically turn on and drain the water away where it will no longer cause a problem for your home.

 How does a sump pump work in a basement?